colefin8/node-2/README.md

 app.delete('path for the endpoint', handlerFunc)
 ```

-We now have a "fully funcitonal" API because are following the full CRUD pattern.
+We now have a "fully functional" API because we are following the full CRUD pattern.

 ## Controller

 A `controller` is what we can use to store all of our functions that we use to handle the requests being made.

-We usually will create a seperate javascript file that will hold the controller functions.
+We usually will create a separate javascript file that will hold the controller functions.